NZR G class (1874)

 The NZR G Class was a class of four saddle tank locomotives from English builders Black Hawthorn in the early 1870s.
-Like the similarly sized D class, they were an attempt to produce a passenger version of the already highly successful F class.
+Like the similarly sized D class, they were an attempt to produce a passenger version of the highly successful F class.

 Origin and design

-The G class were ordered by the Canterbury Provincial Council.
-They were derived from the F class, replacing the first of the three driving axles with a four-wheel bogie.
-It was hoped that the reduced rigid wheelbase would allow the locomotive to provide higher speed passenger services.
-The type suffered from lack of weight on the driving axles, a driver stating that "it took the 'G' all its time to push its front bogie along, let alone pull a load".
-They were followed by the L Class which were a more successful attempt to produce a faster F Class.
+The G class was ordered by the Canterbury Provincial Council.
+They were derived from the F class, replacing the lead driving axle with a four-wheel bogie.
+It was hoped that the leading wheels would allow them to run speed passenger services at higher speeds.
+However the class suffered from poor adhesive weight, a driver stating that "it took the 'G' all its time to push its front bogie along, let alone pull a load".
+They were followed by the L Class which were more successful as a faster F Class.

 Service

-In the early 1890s the locomotives were progressively transferred to the Picton section, where it was felt that they had been relegated to get rid of them from the busy Hurunui-Bluff section.
+In the early 1890s the locomotives were progressively transferred to the Picton section, where they were out of the way of the busy Hurunui-Bluff section.
 Their maximum load on the 1 in 37 gradient from Picton was six 4-wheel wagons.

 Withdrawal and disposal

 All of the locomotives were withdrawn between 1915 and 1919 and were sold for further service in industry.
+One member from the Castlecliff Branch was subject to a preservation attempt however due to a translation error a Barclay steam locomotive, No. 1749 was sent instead while the G class member was scrapped.
+The Barclay locomotive is now at the Silverstream Railway in operation.